improvedk/improve.dk/source/_posts/reverse-engineering-sql-server-page-headers/reverse-engineering-sql-server-page-headers.md

 */
 ```

-Continuing down this path, messing up the header, correlating messed up values with values parsed by DBCC PAGE, it’s possible to locate all the fields and their corresponding data types.
-If you see the following message, you know you’ve messed it up properly:
+Continuing down this path, messing up the header, correlating messed up values with values parsed by DBCC PAGE, it's possible to locate all the fields and their corresponding data types.
+If you see the following message, you know you've messed it up properly:

 image_28.png

 You should be proud of yourself.
-No go clean up the mess you’ve made!
+No go clean up the mess you've made!

-Jumping forward, I’ve compiled a reference to the page header structure:
+Jumping forward, I've compiled a reference to the page header structure:

 ```csharp
 /*